OctopusDeploy/blog/blog/2017-06/octopus-tomcat.md

  - Tomcat
 ---

-Octopus Deploy has a large collection of useful steps (both built-in and community provided) that can be used to deploy packages to a variety of different destinations and via different methods.
+Octopus Deploy has a large collection of useful steps (both included and community provided) that can be used to deploy packages to a variety of different destinations and via different methods.

 Fortunately these same deployment steps can be used to deploy Java packages to Java web servers running in Linux out of